eyedia/EyedeeaPhotos/README.md

 I built my own **Network Attached Storage (NAS)** using a **Synology DS923+**, ensuring data redundancy and high availability.
 My photos are accessible within my home network and remotely—without recurring fees or third-party dependencies.

 ### 2. Geo-Redundancy for Backup
-To mitigate risks, I use two backup strategies:
+To mitigate risks, we can use two backup strategies:
 - **Cloud Backup:** I back up my NAS to affordable cloud storage like **AWS S3 Deep Glacier** ($0.0036 per GB/month).
-- **Physical Backup:** I periodically copy encrypted backups onto **external SSDs/HDDs** and store them in a separate location.
+- **Physical Backup:** Periodically copy encrypted backups onto **external SSDs/HDDs** and store them in a separate location.

 I also declutter my collection by removing duplicates and keeping only meaningful photos.
 With **32,000 photos (~100GB)**, I expect to stay under **1TB** for years, making cloud backup affordable (~$50 per TB per year).